Computer-supported cooperative work: Evaluation and measurement

 The range of disciplinary approaches leveraged in implementing CSCW systems makes CSCW difficult to evaluate, measure, and generalize to multiple populations.
 Because researchers evaluating CSCW systems often bypass quantitative data in favor of naturalistic inquiry, results can be largely subjective due to the complexity and nuances of organizations themselves.
 Possibly as a result of the debate between qualitative and quantitative researchers, three evaluation approaches have emerged in the literature examining CSCW systems.
 However, each approach faces its own unique challenges and weaknesses:

-Methodology-oriented frameworks explain the methods of inquiry available to CSCW researchers without providing guidance for selecting the best method for a particular research question or population.

-Conceptual frameworks provide guidelines for determining factors that a researcher should consider and evaluate through CSCW research but fail to link conceptual constructs with methodological approaches.
-Thus, while researchers may know what factors are important to their inquiry, they may have difficulty understanding which methodologies will result in the most informative findings.

-Concept-oriented frameworks provide specific advice for studying isolated aspects of CSCW but lack guidance as to how specific areas of study can be combined to form more comprehensive insight.

-Diversity, Equity, and Inclusion in CSCW
+Diversity, equity, and inclusion

-Gender and CSCW
+Gender

 In computer-supported cooperative work, there are small psychological differences between how men and women approach CSCW programs.
 This can lead to unintentionally biased systems, due to the majority of software being designed and tested by men.
 As well, in systems where societal gender differences are not accounted for and countered, men tend to overrepresent women in these online spaces.
 This can lead to women feeling potentially alienated and unfairly targeted by CSCW programs.

 In recent years, more studies have been conducted on how men and women interact with each other using CSCW systems.
 Findings do not indicate that men and women have performance difference when performing CSCW tasks, but rather that each gender approaches and interacts with software and performs CSCW tasks differently.
 In most findings, men were more likely to explore potential choices and willing to take risks compared to women.
 In group tasks, women in general were more conservative in voicing their opinions and suggestions on tasks when paired with a male, but inversely were very communicative when paired with another woman.
 As well, men are found to be more likely to take control of group activities and teamwork, even from a young age, leading to further ostracizing of women speaking up in CSCW group work.
 Additionally, in CSCW message boards, men on average posted more messages and engaged more frequently than their female counterparts.